-PARCEL BILL.
+Article 32. - PARCEL BILL.

-- r.
+r.
 Insured, Trade Charge, returned, and unpaid redirected parcels shall be entered individually by the despatching Office of Exchange on a Parcel Bill.
-The advice of other parcels, except transit parcels, shall consist of a statement of the number of parcels at the several steps of the weight scale, a note being made on the Bill of the number of Express parcels.
+Other parcels, except transit parcels, shall be entered on the Parcel Bills in bulk with a summary statement of the amounts to be credited, a note being made on the Bills of the number of parcels to be delivered free of charge.
 Transit parcels shall be entered individually provided that two or more transit parcels, addressed to the same country for which the same amount of credit has to be allowed, may be entered in bulk.
-The Despatch Notes, Customs Declarations, Advices of Delivery, Trade Charge Money Order forms, etc., shall be forwarded with the Parcel Bill. - 2.
+The Despatch Notes, Customs Declarations, Franking Notes, Advices of Delivery, Trade Charge Money Order forms, etc., shall be forwarded with the Parcel Bill.

 Each despatching Office of Exchange shall number the Parcel Bills in the top left-hand corner in an annual series for each Office of Exchange of destination, and as far as possible shall enter below the number the name of the ship conveying the Mail.
 A note of the last number of the year shall be made on the first Parcel Bill of the following year.

-CHECK BY OFFICES OF EXCHANGE.
+Article 33. - CHECK BY OFFICES OF EXCHANGE.
 NOTIFICATION OF IRREGULARITIES.

-- I. On the receipt of a Mail, whether of parcels or of empty bags, the Office of Exchange shall check the parcels and the various documents which accompany them, or the empty bags as the case may be, against the particulars entered in the relative Parcel Bill, and, if necessary, shall report missing articles or other irregularities by means of a Verification Note. - 2.
+- r.
+On the receipt of a Mail, whether of parcels or of empty bags, the Office of Exchange shall check the parcels and the various documents which accompany them, or the empty bags as the case may be, against the particulars entered in the relative Parcel Bill, and, if necessary, shall report missing articles or other irregularities by means of a Verification Note. - 2.
 Errors in the credits allowed in respect of transit parcels shall be notified to the despatching Offices of Exchange by Verification Notes.
-The adjustment of other errors in credits and accounting shall be arranged in connexion with the preparation of the monthly statements specified in Article 32 below.
+The adjustment of other errors in credits and accounting shall be arranged in connexion with the preparation of the quarterly statements specified in Article 34 below.